fpessolano/small-fun-projects/README.md

 # Kids projects
-This is a collection of projects of various complexity for kids for various platforms.
+This is a collection of small fun projects some made for personal fun, some for my kids and some just fixing third-party code.

 ## BBC Micro:BIT
 In the folder microbit there are the projects for the Micro:BBT (v1 and v2):